Message from the Director

 The Earth System Division was established in April 2021 in line with the start of NIES’ 5th Medium- to Long-Term Plan.
 By implementing research programs such as the newly launched strategic research program "Climate Change and Air Quality Research Program", our researchers will, in collaboration with scientists in Japan and overseas, work on a variety of research issues such as prediction of future changes in the global environment, assessment of risks, and development of advanced measurement technologies and models necessary for their research.
 Furthermore, the intellectual research infrastructure (long-term monitoring, databases, etc.) will continue to be maintained by the Center for Global Environmental Research (CGER) established in 1990.
 We will also work closely with the Satellite Observation Center that is responsible for the "IBUKI" (GOSAT) series of greenhouse gas observation satellites.

-We will disseminate our research results more quickly and widely.
-Scientific knowledge and data will be actively transmitted to international frameworks such as the United Nations Framework Convention on Climate Change (UNFCCC) and the Intergovernmental Panel on Climate Change (IPCC).
-We hope that, through the above activities, we can contribute to the realization of a sustainable global environment and society.
+We will share our research activities and results more promptly and more widely than ever before.
+Our scientific findings and data will be actively disseminated to international frameworks such as the United Nations Framework Convention on Climate Change (UNFCCC) and the Intergovernmental Panel on Climate Change (IPCC).
+Through the above activities, we will keep contributing to the realization of a sustainable global environment and human society.

 Director